How the Ear Works

 - Upon reaching the eardrum, they cause it to vibrate.

 - These vibrations then journey to the middle ear, eventually reaching the fluid-filled chambers of the inner ear’s cochlea.

 - Inside the cochlea, minuscule hair cells transform these vibrations into nerve impulses.

-- The hearing nerve sends the impulses to the brain, which interprets them as sound.
+- These impulses then travel through the auditory nerve to the brain, which deciphers them as recognizable sound.

 Hearing: A Symphony Between the Ears and Brain

 Interestingly, while the ears capture sound, it’s the brain that truly “hears.”
 It undertakes the role of processing these sounds, distinguishing one from another, and prioritizing which ones we should pay attention to.

 Much like vision relies on both eyes, effective hearing requires both ears.
 This concept, known as binaural hearing, is pivotal for localization — pinpointing the origin and direction of sound.